RosterElf Logo

 How to calculate pro-rata leave

-A complete guide to calculating leave entitlements for part-time employees.
-Learn the formulas, see worked examples, and understand which entitlements are pro-rated.
+A complete guide to calculating leave entitlements for part-time employees in Australia.
+Learn all three formulas, see worked examples, and understand which entitlements are pro-rated.

 Georgia Morgan